tomjoht/tomjoht.github.io/_user_centered_doc/ucd-immersion.md

 type: notes_ucd
 ---

-> Users desire to be immersed in the application or system they're using rather than leaving that system to consult a separate, external system for help.
-Allow users to stay immersed in the application context by bringing help into the application.
+> Users desire to be immersed in the application or system they're using.
+They don't want to leave that system to consult a separate, external system for help.
+As much as possible, bring help into the application to prolong the user's immersion in the application context.

 {% comment %}
 ## Users don't want to use help